devtejas01/leetcodeprogress/README.md

 # My Repository
-Welcome to my repository!
+Welcome to My Repository!
 Here, I will regularly post my coding progress, projects, and learning milestones.

 About Me
-Hi, my name is Tejaswee.
-I am a B.Tech Computer Science and Engineering student at LNJPIT, Chapra, currently in my 2nd year.
+My name is Tejaswee.

+I’m a B.Tech Computer Science and Engineering student at LNJPIT, Chapra.

+Currently in my 2nd year of study.

-💻 What I Love
+What I Love
-I’m passionate about coding, solving problems, and building useful software solutions.
+Coding

+Problem-solving

+Building useful software solutions

 Stay tuned for updates as I continue learning and growing!